-We have audited the financial statements of Bournemouth University for the year ended 31 July 2013 which comprise the Consolidated Income and Expenditure Account, the Consolidated Statement of Historical Cost Surpluses, the Consolidated Statement of Total Recognised Gains and Losses, the Balance Sheets for the Group and the University, the Consolidated Cash Flow Statement and the related notes.
+We have audited the financial statements of Bournemouth University for the year ended 31 July 2014 which comprise the Consolidated Income and Expenditure Account, Consolidated Statement of Historical Cost Surpluses and Deficits, the Balance Sheets for the Group and the University, the Consolidated Cash Flow Statement, Consolidated Statement of Total Recognised Gains and Losses, the Statement of Principal Accounting Policies and the related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).